ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 ## Bash Scripting

 Throughout this tutorial, we have covered many commands and concepts.
-Most of the commands we have learned (with the exception of the `awk`) command are for usage on the command line, but what if you wanted to put some of these in a script to run?
+Most of the commands we have learned (with the exception of the `awk`) command are for strict usage on the command line, but what if you wanted to put some of these in a script to run?
 You could always write out a long and elaborate command and execute it, but it will not get saved and is difficult to write.
 Bash scripting solves this problem by allowing you to write common bash commands within a script file and then execute that script file.
 You may find this useful if you need to do something on a periodic basis.
 For example, maybe you need to clean out a specific folder on your computer every day and place the contents of it in an archived folder with today's date on it.
 You can do this through bash scripting, and in this brief introduction, I will teach you how to do just that.
 First, we need to understand the basics of a scripting file.

 The most basic form of a scripting file is shown below.
 This file is called `simple-script.sh` where the `.sh` is the file extension for the script (not necessary, but good practice).
 The permissions on this file are `744`, which means that only we (the owner of the script) can modify or execute it.